gpaux/Mediana/CaseStudy01.md

                           case.study1.sim.parameters)
 {% endhighlight %}

-The results are saved in an evaluation object (result).
-The object contains complete information about this particular evaluation, including the data, analysis and evaluation models.
-The most important component of this object is the data frame contained in the list named *simulation.results*, which includes the power and the statistics results based on the metrics in the evaluation model.
+The results are saved in an `CSE` object (`case.study1.results`).
+This object contains complete information about this particular evaluation, including the data, analysis and evaluation models.
+The most important component of this object is the data frame contained in the list named *simulation.results* (`case.study1.results$simulation.results`), which includes the power and the statistics results based on the metrics in the evaluation model.

 ### Summary of results and reporting